queengooborg/Twyt/README.md

 ### But wait, so the bot's name is changing when you add more services?

 Nah.
 Twyt is short and simple, and changing it would just be more of a hassle than anything.
-It's best to just leave it as it is, right?  :P
+It's best to just leave it as it is, right?  😛

+### Can I request features to be added?

+Sure thing.
+I can't guarantee that I will (be able to) do them, but you can [submit an issue on GitHub](https://github.com/vinyldarkscratch/Twyt/issues/new?title=Feature%20Request:%20) and start the title with "Feature Request: ".

+### Can I use your code in my own bot?

+I don't mind, as long as you follow the terms of the GNU GPLv3 license.
+To summarize: your code must be open source and published under the same license, and you must document all changes (git commits suffice).
+Please consider submitting PRs of your changes to help improve Twyt!

 ### Wait, why are we installing discordbot.py through Pip if you've copied all of it's files?